JoseBenavidesB/websocket-server/README.md

-# A Web Socket server in progress
+# A Simple Web Socket server